 '''

-[

-{
+]

 "@class" :

 "org.overlord.rtgov.active.collection.epn.EPNActiveCollectionSource",

 "name" : "ServiceResponseTimes",

 "type" : "List",

 "itemExpiration" : 0,

 "maxItems" : 100,

 "subject" : "ServiceResponseTimes",

+//

+Attribute specific to the source implementation

 "aggregationDuration" : 1000,

 "groupBy" : "serviceType + \":\" + operation + \":\" + fault",

 "aggregationScript" : "AggregateServiceResponseTime.mvel"

 },{

 "@class" :

 "org.overlord.rtgov.active.collection.epn.EPNActiveCollectionSource",

 "name" : "ServiceDefinitions",

 "type" : "Map",

 "itemExpiration" : 0,

 "maxItems" : 100,

 "subject" : "ServiceDefinitions",

 "scheduledScript" : "TidyServiceDefinitions.mvel",

 "scheduledInterval" : 60000,

+'''

+'''

 "properties" : {

 "maxSnapshots" : 5

-'''

-'''

-},

 "maintenanceScript" : "MaintainServiceDefinitions.mvel"

-},{

 "@class" :

 "org.overlord.rtgov.active.collection.epn.EPNActiveCollectionSource",

 "name" : "Situations",

 "type" : "List",

 "itemExpiration" : 40000,

 "maxItems" : 0,

 "subject" : "Situations",

+//

+Attribute specific to the source implementation

 "activeChangeListeners" : [ {

 "@class" : "org.overlord.rtgov.active.collection.jmx.JMXNotifier",

-"objectName" : "overlord.rtgov.services:name=Situations",
+"objectName" : "overlord.rtgov:name=Situations",

 "descriptionScript" : "SituationDescription.mvel",

 "insertTypeScript" : "SituationType.mvel"

-}],

-"derived": [ {

-"name": "FilteredSituations",

-"predicate": {

-"type": "MVEL",

-"expression": "map =

-context.getMap(\"IgnoredSituationSubjects\"); if (map == null) { return

-false; } return !map.containsKey(subject);"

-},

-"properties" : {

-"active" : false

 } ]

 },{

 "@class" :

 "org.overlord.rtgov.active.collection.ActiveCollectionSource",

-"name" : "IgnoredSituationSubjects",

-"type" : "Map",

-"lazy" : true,

-"factory" : {

-"@class" :

-"org.overlord.rtgov.active.collection.infinispan.InfinispanActiveCollectionFactory",

-"cache" : "IgnoredSituationSubjects"

-}

-},{

-"@class" :

-"org.overlord.rtgov.active.collection.ActiveCollectionSource",

 "name" : "Principals",

 "type" : "Map",

 "lazy" : true,

 "visibility" : "Private",

 "factory" : {

 "@class" :

 "org.overlord.rtgov.active.collection.infinispan.InfinispanActiveCollectionFactory",

-'''

-'''

 "cache" : "Principals"

-}

-}

 ]

 '''

-This configuration shows the definition of multiple Active Collection Sources.
+This configuration shows the definition of two Active Collection Sources.
 The top level elements for a source, that are common to all active collection sources, are:

 Field Description @class This attribute defines the Java class implementing the Active Collection Source.
-This class must be directly or indirectly derived from org.overlord.rtgov.active.collection.ActiveCollectionS name The name of the Active Collection that will be created and associated with this source. type The type of active collection.
-The currently supported values (as defined in the org.overlord.rtgov.active.collection.ActiveCollectionT enum are: List (default) Map visibility The visibility of active collection, i.e. whether accessible via the remote access mechanisms such as REST.
-The currently supported values (as defined in the org.overlord.rtgov.active.collection.ActiveCollectionV enum are: Public (default) Private lazy Whether active collection should be created on startup, or lazily instantiated upon first use.
+This class must be directly or indirectly derived from org.overlord.rtgov.active.collection.Ac tiveCollectionSo name The name of the source and also associated Active Collection. type The type of active collection.
+The currently supported values (as defined in the

+Field Description org.overlord.rtgov.active.collection.Acti veCollection List (default) Мар visibility The visibility of active collection, i.e. whether accessible via the remote access mechanisms such as REST.
+The currently supported values (as defined in the org.overlord.rtgov.active.collection.Acti enum are: Public (default) Private veCollection lazy Whether active collection should be created on startup, or lazily instantiated upon first use.
 The default is false. itemExpiration If not zero, then defines the number of milliseconds until an item in the collection should expire (i.e. be removed). maxItems If not zero, defines the maximum number of items that the collection should hold.
-If an insertion causes the size of the collection to

-Field Description increase above this value, then the oldest item should be removed. aggregationDuration The duration (in milliseconds) over which the information will be aggregated. groupBy An expression defining the key to be used to categorize the information being aggregated.
-The expression can use properties associated with the information being aggregated. aggregationScript The MVEL script to be used to aggregate the information.
-An example will be shown in a following sub-section. scheduledInterval The interval (in milliseconds) between the invocation of the scheduled script. scheduledScript The MVEL script invoked at a fixed interval to perform routine tasks on the collection. maintenanceScript By default, events received by the active collection source will be inserted into the associated active collection.
-If a MVEL maintenance script is specified, then it will be invoked to manage the way in which the received information will be applied to the active collection. properties A set of properties that can be access by the various scripts. derived An optional list of definitions for derived collections that will be created with the top level active collection, and retained regardless of whether any users are currently accessing them.
-(Normally when a derived collection is created dynamically on demand, once it has served its purpose, it will be cleaned up).
-The definition will be explained below. activeChangeListeners The list of active change listeners that should be instantiated and automatically registered with the Active Collection.
-The listeners must be derived from the Java class org.overlord.rtgov.active.collection.Al
+If an insertion causes the size of the collection to increase above this value, then the oldest item should be removed. aggregationDuration The duration (in milliseconds) over which the information will be aggregated. groupBy An expression defining the key to be used to categorize the information being aggregated.
+The expression can use properties associated with the information being aggregated. aggregationScript The MVEL script to be used to aggregated the information.
+An example will be shown in a following sub-section. scheduledInterval The interval (in milliseconds) between the invocation of the scheduled script. scheduledScript The MVEL script invoked at a fixed interval to perform routine tasks on the collection. maintenanceScript By default, events received by the active collection source will be inserted into the

-Field Description factory The optional factory for creating the active collection, derived from the class org.overlord.rtgov.active.collection.ActiveCollection
+Field Description associated active collection.
+If a MVEL maintenance script is specified, then it will be invoked to manage the way in which the received information will be applied to the active collection. properties A set of properties that can be access by the various scripts. activeChangeListeners The list of active change listeners that should be instantiated and automatically registered with the Active Collection.
+The listeners must be derived from the Java class org.overlord.rtgov.active.collection.Ak factory The optional factory for creating the active collection, derived from the class org.overlord.rtgov.active.collection.Ac